rever0f/j2c/README.md

 hand is on its home row(asdf) and the space key is shift.

+The other config files you should be able to figure out if you read the files.
+There is some wierdness with the dvorak layout that I use for the keyboard that requires some of the files to mirror dvorak.
+Most have versions of both.
+These layouts are my own based on [english letter frequency][3].
+And could likely be better optimised.
+[Asetniop][2] has got me thinking...

 Added the -f option for file currently the only way to use a keyboard on archlinux I use /dev/input/by-id/* as the names are descriptive.